What is melanoma?

 Melanoma can grow anywhere on the body.

 - Melanoma can grow in other places.
 These include the soles of the feet, the palms of the hands, and nail beds.
 These sites are most common for people with darker skin.
-Melanoma can also occur on mucous membranes, such as the mouth, the rectum, or the vagina.
+Melanoma can also occur on mucous membranes, such as the mouth or the intestines.

 Signs of melanoma